art-framework/core/docs/installation.md

    *e.g.: `art-bukkit` if your are running `spigot`, `paper` or any other bukkit based distribution.*
 2. [Learn the syntax](syntax.md) for configuring [Actions](actions.md), [Requirements](requirements.md) and [Trigger](trigger.md).
 3. Install a plugin that supports loading ART configs and follow the instructions of the plugin where you should put the [ART section](#art-config-syntax).

+!> If you want to persist cooldowns of actions and triggers across server reboots you need to install the [ebean-wrapper](https://github.com/silthus/ebean-wrapper) plugin as well.